 Showing posts with label F.W.
 De Klerk.
 Show all posts

-Frankly speaking, there isn’t anything called “justice” for the Blackman or the South African.
-If there is, F.W. de Klerk, former president of South Africa, in the Apartheid era, should have faced trial at the international court in The Hague, for the crimes he committed against South Africans, including children.
+If true justice existed, F.W. de Klerk, former president of South Africa during the apartheid era, should have faced trial at the International Criminal Court in The Hague for the crimes committed under his leadership, including the killing of defenseless children.

-That is absolute rubbish.
-If Mandela is not faultless, what about him whose regime murdered and massacred defenseless school children in cold blood?
-Nelson Mandela was right to fight for his country and the people.
-They killed Steve Biko, but they couldn't kill him.
+If Mandela was not faultless, what about de Klerk, whose regime murdered schoolchildren in cold blood?
+Mandela fought for his people’s freedom; they killed Steve Biko, but they could not silence Mandela.

-Yet, all of them went away with impunity because they were “white vampires sucking the blood of innocent Black people.”
-If it were to be the other way round, the International Court in The Hague would have lined up all the black leaders to face trial.
+Yet every one of them walked away with impunity because they were “white vampires sucking the blood of innocent Black people.”
+If the situation were reversed, the International Court in The Hague would have lined up every Black leader for trial.

-If Nazi leaders are being hunted to face prosecution over the killing of six million Jews, then any living ex-Apartheid leader and leaders who supported that evil regime, like former British Prime Minister Margaret Thatcher, and others must face justice too.
+If Nazi leaders are still hunted today for the killing of six million Jews, as they should be, then any surviving apartheid leader, and every foreign leader who supported that evil regime, including former British Prime Minister Margaret Thatcher, must also face justice.

 Saturday, July 09, 2011